pganalyze/cp-sat-python-example/README.md

 $ python shift_schedule.py
 ```

-Try to tweak the schedule for yourself!
+Try it for yourself and tweak the schedule!